MarshalX/atproto/README.md

 Client().bsky.graph.get_follows(...)
 ```

 The endpoint of the path is always the method that you want to call.
 The method presents a query or procedure in XRPC.
 You should not care about it much.
 The only thing you need to know is that the procedures required data objects.
-Queries could be called with or without params at all.
+Queries could be called with or without params.

-To deal with methods we need to deal with models!
+To deal with methods, we need to deal with models!
 Models are available in the `models` module and have NSID-based aliases.
 Let's take a look at it.
 ```python
 from atproto import models
 models.ComAtprotoIdentityResolveHandle